Automatic Feeders: Are They A Good Way To Feed Your Cat?

 Dry Food Compatible Automatic Feeders

 I like that I can program the amount of food they get down to 1/12 cup equivalents which allows me to multiple snack-sized meals for my cats.
-This is better for keeping them full during the day and reducing begging for food.
-I only feed them a few meals with the feeder and do wet food for the rest of their meals.
+For clients, this is useful when we’re trying to spread out out feeding because it keeps them full during the day and reduces begging for food.
+Plus, they have a variety of different options for whatever your cat needs including one with a freakin’ camera so you can watch Pout… I mean, your cat wait to be fed while you clean out the stainless steel bowls.

 Wet Food Compatible Automatic Feeders